dilapitan/amia-program-beneficiaries/README.md

 ```

 - Each `part` is an object that further contains attributes representing each field of the survey (e.g. `part0` has `date`, `interviewEnd`, `interviewStart`, etc.)
-- The `useId` attribute of the `beneficiary` document corresponds to the `User Id` of the admin user.
+- The `userId` attribute of the `beneficiary` document corresponds to the `User UID` of the admin user.
 Meaning to say an admin user can add many beneficiaries and we can track which admin created a beneficiary.

 ## Issues